 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 Raise the rear of the vehicle in accordance with the instructions provided in Section B of this manual and support the rear of the vehicles on the outer ends of the rear bumper.